gwcbi/Bioinformatic_workshops/phylogenetics/blast.md

 </details>

 ## How do I search for a specific sequence or gene using NCBI?
+NCBI also allows you to find sequences from specific genes or organisms.
 4. To download the sequence, click on the fasta button on the top left.
 Then click `send to` then `file` then set the format as `fasta`.
 ![BLAST3](images/BLAST3.png)